Components

 • have been engaged in carrying on the primary production enterprise when affected by an eligible disaster;

-• in the 2022/23 financial year have earned at least $20,000 gross income from the primary production enterprise on the affected property;
+• in the financial year immediately before the disaster, have earned at least $20,000 gross income from the primary production enterprise on the affected property;

 • be primarily responsible for meeting the costs claimed in the application;